NullCode1337/NullRAT/README.md

 + Designed to be very noob friendly with intuitive features:
     +- Controlled via slash commands
-    +- And some commands supported with buttons
+    +- User friendly interface
+    +- Using modern Discord API Features

-+ Supports targeting multiple victims [NEW]!
++ Supports targeting multiple victims using IP Address

-+ Created with small size in mind!
++ Created with small size and anonymity in mind!
 (7MB payload)
 ```

 </details>